Loksta8/RandomKingOnChessboard/README.md

 ## CMAKE Steps to build project

-1. Download CMAKE.
+1. Download `CMAKE`.

 2. A file named `CMakeLists.txt` is inside the root directory of this project.

-3. Open CMAKE and in the `Where is the source code:` navigate to the root `CMakeLists.txt`.
+3. Open `CMAKE` and in the `Where is the source code:` navigate to the root `CMakeLists.txt`.

 4. In the `Where to build the binaries:` create a `build` folder preferably outside of the repo and point to that folder.

-5. Assuming you already have [CMAKE] configured correctly with [Visual Studio 17 2022] click `Generate` and once completed then open the project.
+5. Assuming you already have `CMAKE` configured correctly with `Visual Studio 17 2022` click `Generate` and once completed then open the project.

 6. Inside the IDE right click on `main` and click `Set as Startup Project`.